Certified Professional Midwives (CPMs) ARE Legally Authorized to Practice in South Dakota

 South Dakota Docs for Midwives

-These organizations above are working to license CPMs, and they are actively pursuing CPM licensure in South Dakota.
+These organizations above are working to develop rules and regulations that govern the licensure of CPMs in South Dakota.

 - Affirm the rights of family members to assist at out-of-hospital births.
 1998